dbemerydt/dbemerydt.github.io/scraps.md

 ---
 layout: page
-title: Student Complexity Research and Pizza Seminars
+title: SCRaPS
 permalink: /scraps/
 ---

 ![photo](https://pbs.twimg.com/profile_banners/1931116441/1503791348/1500x500)

-SCRaPS is a biweekly-ish gathering exclusive to students, undergrad and grad, for discussions about research, the universe, and everything.
+Student Complexity Research and Pizza Seminars are biweekly-ish gatherings exclusive to students, undergrad and grad, for discussions about research, the universe, and everything.
 Also, we eat free pizza.

 ### Spring 2018 Schedule